mbrichta/Restaurant-review-site/README.txt

   -Show the restaurant Markers on the map.
   -Display the avg stars rating.
   -Add reviews about existing restaurants.
   -Add a restaurant by clicking on the map.
+  -I managed do get the search bar to recomend nearby places with the API, but its not working perfectly yet.

 To-Do's (there's probably more):